silently/wsmock/README.md

   LastToBe("z")
 ```

-The first active condition is `OneToBe("a")` and will be the only one receiving message until it is *done* (as a success or failure).
+The first active condition is `OneToBe("a")` and will be the only one receiving message until it is *done* (be it a success or failure).
 Each time a message is received `OneToBe("a")` is evaluated and its possible outcome is ternary:

 - "not done" (for instance message `"?"` is received) → `OneToBe("a")` remains the only active condition
-- "done with success" (message `"a"` is received) → the active condition moves to `NextToBe("b")` and from now on it will receive new messages
+- "done and succeeded" (message `"a"` is received) → the active condition moves to `NextToBe("b")` and from now on it will receive new messages
-- "done with failure" (end is reached without matching a message, either because the `RunAssertions` timeout is reached or because the conn is closed) → the assertion failed
+- "done and failed" (end is reached without matching a message, either because the `RunAssertions` timeout is reached or because the conn is closed) → the assertion failed

 To go on with this example, `NextToBe("b")` possible outcome is binary:

-- "done with success" (the next message is indeed `"b"`)
+- "done and succeeded" (the next message is indeed `"b"`)
-- "done with failure" (if the next message is not `"b"` or if end is reached)
+- "done and failed" (if the next message is not `"b"` or if end is reached)
 - for the `Next*` conditions, "not done" is not a possible outcome

 Now let say `NextToBe("b")` also succeeded and the active condition is `LastNoToBe("z")`.
 The assertion ends, triggering one last time the active condition.

 To sum-up:
-- as soon as a condition fails, the whole assertion fails
+- as soon as a condition fails, the whole assertion fails and remaining conditions are not tested
-- the set of possible outcomes of a condition is "not done", "done with success", "done with failure"
+- the set of possible outcomes for a condition is "not done", "done and succeeded" or "done and failed"
+- the set of possible outcomes for an assertion is "succeeded" or "failed"
-- when a `Next*` condition appears first in the chain (for instance `rec.NewAssertion().NextToBe("a")...`) it means it will only consider the first received message to decide its outcome
+- when a `Next*` condition appears first in the chain (for instance `rec.NewAssertion().NextToBe("a")...`) it means it will only consider the first received message to evaluate its outcome

 ### OneNotToBe and NoneToBe

 Beware of this potential confusion:

-- `NoneToBe` means "no message until end should be equal to..." → if no message is received the condition is true
+- `NoneToBe(x)` means "no message until end should be equal to x" → if no message is received the condition succeeds
-- `OneNotToBe` means "a message not equal to ... is expected" → like every `One*` condition, only one message satisfying the condition is needed
+- `OneNotToBe(x)` means "a message not equal to x is expected" → if no message is received the condition fails (and like other `One*` condition, only one message satisfying the condition is needed)

 ### With